 Is the paleo diet the same as banting?

-Is the information on PaleoPower medically reviewed?
+Is PaleoPower content medically reviewed?

 Does PaleoPower cover South African food culture?

-How do I get started with the paleo diet?
+How do I get started with paleo?

 Sources & References